 Be it in the camping, hiking or rocky mountain climbing, Timberland boots give you a solid grip on the ground and protect you from insects and reptile’s bite as well as dirt.
-Though the construction workers initially used it but nowadays, it has become a fashion trend among teens and adults.
+Though the construction workers initially used it as work boots, but nowadays it has become a fashion trend among teens and adults.
 Without its bold and heavy look, it has some significant benefits on the field.
 So, for long-term use, the boots should be cleaned regularly.

-When you own a fair of nice Timberland Boots you must have to know proper ways to clean the pair.
+When you own a pair of nice Timberland Boots or say a good pair of steel toe work boots, you must have to know proper ways to clean the pair.
 Here we compiled the ways of how to clean Timberland Boots and give a complete new look.
 Follow these simple instructions to do it by yourself -

 Things you require to clean Timberland Boots:

 - An old piece of cloth or paper towel